 The purpose of this policy is to provide eligible faculty members with a period of time in which to adjust to the demands of parenting newly born or adopted children under the age of six.

 The University’s Sick Leave Policy provides faculty with a paid leave plan for disability due to pregnancy, childbirth or related medical conditions.
-See Standard Practice Guide 201.11-1 Sick Leave Plan (Instructional).
+See Standard Practice Guide 201.11-1, Sick Leave Plan Academic Appointments.
 Eligibility for modified duties is in addition to this paid sick leave.

 An eligible faculty member who meets the criteria below is entitled, upon request, to a period of modified duties without a reduction in salary:

 - Gives birth to a child, or becomes a parent of a newly born or adopted child (or children in the case of a multiple birth or adoption of more than one child simultaneously) under the age of six,

 - Takes significant and sustained care-giving responsibility for the child (or children) during the period for which modified duties are requested as a single parent or, where there are two parents, that is at least as time-consuming as the care-giving responsibility of the faculty member’s spouse or partner, and